jmoraispk/DeepMIMO/README.md

 3. Make your changes
 4. Submit a pull request

-We aim to review and respond to pull requests within 24 hours.
+We aim to respond to pull requests within 24 hours.

 ## Citation